Optical amplifier: Erbium-doped optical fiber amplifiers

 The erbium-doped fiber amplifier (EDFA) is the most deployed fiber amplifier as its amplification window coincides with the third transmission window of silica-based optical fiber.
 The core of a silica fiber is doped with trivalent erbium ions (Er3+) and can be efficiently pumped with a laser at or near wavelengths of 980 nm and 1480 nm, and gain is exhibited in the 1550 nm region.
-The EDFA amplification region varies from application to application and can be anywhere from a few nm up to ~80nm.
+The EDFA amplification region varies from application to application and can be anywhere from a few nm up to ~80 nm.
 Typical use of EDFA in telecommunications calls for Conventional, or C-band amplifiers (from ~1525 nm to ~1565 nm) or Long, or L-band amplifiers (from ~1565 nm to ~1610 nm).
 Both of these bands can be amplified by EDFAs, but it is normal to use two different amplifiers, each optimized for one of the bands.

 The principal difference between C- and L-band amplifiers is that a longer length of doped fiber is used in L-band amplifiers.
 The longer length of fiber allows a lower inversion level to be used, thereby giving emission at longer wavelengths (due to the band-structure of Erbium in silica) while still providing a useful amount of gain.

 EDFAs have two commonly used pumping bands – 980 nm and 1480 nm.
 The 980 nm band has a higher absorption cross-section and is generally used where low-noise performance is required.
 The absorption band is relatively narrow and so wavelength stabilised laser sources are typically needed.
 The 1480 nm band has a lower, but broader, absorption cross-section and is generally used for higher power amplifiers.
 A combination of 980 nm and 1480 nm pumping is generally utilised in amplifiers.

-Gain and lasing in Erbium-doped fibers were first demonstrated in 1986–87 by two groups; one including David N. Payne, R. Mears, I.M Jauncey and L. Reekie, from the University of Southampton and one from AT&T Bell Laboratories, consisting of E. Desurvire, P. Becker, and J. Simpson.
-The dual-stage optical amplifier which enabled Dense Wave Division Multiplexing (DWDM) was invented by Stephen B. Alexander at Ciena Corporation.
+Gain and lasing in erbium-doped fibers were first demonstrated in 1986–87 by two groups; one including David N. Payne, R. Mears, I.M Jauncey and L. Reekie, from the University of Southampton and one from AT&T Bell Laboratories, consisting of E. Desurvire, P. Becker, and J. Simpson.
+The dual-stage optical amplifier which enabled dense wave division multiplexing (DWDM) was invented by Stephen B. Alexander at Ciena Corporation.